 Caroline is author of The Energy Security-Climate Nexus: Institutional Change in the UK and Beyond and a co-author of The Global Energy Challenge: Environment, Development and Security.

-She has also co-edited a Special Section on 'New Directions in the IPE of Energy', in the published articles in the Review of International Political Economy (26:1), and published articles in: Review of International Studies; Journal of European Public Policy; Environment & Planning C; Energy Research & Social Science; British Journal of Politics and International Relations; Utilities Policy; and Policy and Politics.
+She co-edited a Special Section on 'New Directions in the IPE of Energy' in the Review of International Political Economy (26:1), and published articles in: Review of International Studies; Journal of European Public Policy; Environment & Planning C; Energy Research & Social Science; British Journal of Politics and International Relations; Utilities Policy; and Policy and Politics.

 Impact & Networks

-Caroline is the founder and convenor of the ‘Political Economy of Energy in Europe and Russia’ (PEEER) network; Treasurer and co-convenor of the PSA Special Group ‘Anti-Politics’; she convenes the PaIS IPE Cluster; and is a Steering Committee member for the Warwick Global Research Priority Group: Energy.
+Caroline is the founder and convenor of the ‘Political Economy of Energy in Europe and Russia’ (PEEER) network; convenes the PaIS IPE Cluster; and is a Steering Committee member for the Warwick Global Research Priority Group: Energy.

-She is available for PhD supervision in the following areas: political economy of energy; sustainable energy policy and politics; local energy transitions; energy and climate change policy; (de-)politicisation and institutional change.
+She is available for PhD supervision in the following areas: political economy of sustainable energy; energy policy and politics; (de-)politicisation and institutional change.